SpecFlowOSS/SpecFlowWiki/Using-Gherkin-Language-in-SpecFlow.md

 To comment blocks you can use triple quotes (") to start and to finish the block comment.

 """
+Given I want to comment this line
+#even this comment keep commented
-Given I wnat to comment this line
+Given I want to comment this line
 """